 But like I said before, dieting doesn’t have to be a struggle.
 You don’t need to abandon your family to live off of berries and tree bark in the woods.
 You don’t even have to say goodbye to the foods you love.
 I’m here to tell you that dieting can be a pain-free and even rewarding experience if done right.

 Why do people struggle so hard with losing weight then?

 When someone decides to go on a diet, they throw moderation and common sense out the window faster than you can scream “sugar kills”.
 People go out of their ways to make sure they are absolutely miserable during their weight-loss process.
 That is also why most diets fail to deliver lasting results.

 I believe this behavior stems from a lack of understanding the weight-loss fundamentals.
 In order to lose weight, you need to create an energy deficit (aka eat less).
 How you go about creating that deficit, is secondary (read, read, read, read).
 This is so trivial, yet I feel like a rocket scientist telling you these things.
-That just goes to show you how little power logic has when squaring off against fad diets, superfoods and magic pills.
+That just goes to show you how little power logic has in the face of fad diets, superfoods, and magic pills.

 You absolutely can.
 And trust me when I say, this is the only way of making weight-loss sustainable.
-But there’s a few other strategies for making your fat-loss as effortless as possible.
+But there are a few additional strategies that will make your fat-loss program seem almost effortless.
 Who knows, you might actually start enjoying the process.

 1. Find the most enjoyable way to eat less

 I advise you to reduce your meal frequency to make your diet more enjoyable.

 Why?
 If you eat less often, you can sit down to satisfying meals while still losing weight.
 Calories, remember?
 Two 1000 calorie meals are more satisfying and filling than five 400 calorie meals.